He reads to Borges in a shadowy sitting room under a Piranesi engraving:

 one, ponder lost seconds.
 You’re on the other side, no easy route back, as

 in a store with up escalators only.
-The new search-and-rejoice approach is
+The new search-and-rejoice index is

 worse: Buffalo Bill and William Cody, darn it, are the same person!